mendhak/waveshare-epaper-display/README.md

 You may want to further troubleshoot if you're seeing or not seeing something expected.
 If you've set up the cron job as shown above, a `run.log` file will appear which contains some info and errors.
-If there isn't enough information in there, you can set `export LOG_LEVEL=DEBUG` in the `env.sh` and the `run.log` will contain even more information.
+If there isn't enough information in there, you can set the log level in `config.toml`:

+    [locale]
+    log_level = "DEBUG"

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
-If you want to force a weather update, you can delete the `cache_weather.json`.
+If you want to force a weather update, delete `cache_weather.json`.
-If you want to force a calendar update, you can delete the `cache_calendar.pickle` or `cache_outlookcalendar.pickle`.
+If you want to force a calendar update, delete `cache_calendar.pickle`.
-If you want to force a re-login to Google or Outlook, delete the `token.pickle` or `outlooktoken.bin`.
+If you want to force a re-login to Google or Outlook, delete `token.pickle` or `outlooktoken.bin`.

 ## Waveshare documentation and sample code